-E-mail: [email protected]Address: No. 8 Chaoyang Road, South Zone, Hujing Industrial Park, Binhu District, Wuxi
+E-mail: [email protected]Address: No. 8, Chaoyang Road, South District, Hudai Industrial Park, Binhu District, Wuxi City

 Free consultation hotline:

-What does the optical resolution of a spectrometer determine?
+What does the optical resolution of the spectrometer determine?

-The optical resolution of a spectrometer is defined as the smallest wavelength difference that a spectrometer can resolve.
-To separate the two spectral lines, they must be imaged on at least two adjacent pixels of the detector.
-Because the grating determines the degree to which the different wavelengths can be separated on the detector (dispersion), it is a very important parameter to determine the resolution of the spectrometer.
+The optical resolution of a spectrometer is defined as the smallest wavelength difference that the spectrometer can resolve.
+To separate the two spectral lines, at least image them onto the two adjacent pixels of the detector.
+Because the grating determines the degree of separation (dispersion) of different wavelengths on the detector, it is a very important parameter that determines the resolution of the spectrometer.

-Another important parameter is the beam width into the spectrometer, which basically depends on the fixed-width incident slit or fiber core diameter (when no slit is installed) installed on the spectrometer.
+Another important parameter is the width of the beam entering the spectrometer, which basically depends on the fixed width of the entrance slit or fiber core diameter (when no slit is installed) installed on the spectrometer.

-At a specified wavelength, the image formed by the slit on the detector array usually covers several pixels.
-If you want to separate the two spectral lines, you must disperse them to this image size plus one pixel.
-When using a fiber with a large core diameter, you can increase the resolution of the spectrometer by selecting a narrower slit than the fiber core diameter, because this will greatly reduce the width of the incident beam.
+At the specified wavelength, the image formed by the slit on the detector array usually covers several pixels.
+If you want to separate the two spectral lines, you must disperse them to the size of this image plus one pixel.
+When using a fiber with a large core diameter, you can increase the resolution of the spectrometer by selecting a slit that is narrower than the fiber core diameter, because this will greatly reduce the width of the incident beam.

-3 ），因此在最长波长处会得到最高分辨率。 The effect of the selected grating and the effective width of the incident beam (fiber core diameter or incident slit) on the resolution 3 ), so the highest resolution is obtained at the longest wavelength.
+3 ），因此在最长波长处会得到最高分辨率。 The effect of the selected grating and the effective width of the incident beam (fiber core diameter or entrance slit) on the resolution.
+The higher the number of grating pairs, the more pronounced the dispersion effect changes with the wavelength.
+The longer the wavelength, the greater the dispersion effect (Table 3 ) Therefore, the highest resolution will be obtained at the longest wavelength.

-nm ） Resolution of spectrometer (half-peak width nm )
+nm ） Spectrometer resolution (half peak width nm )

-。 * Note: The above are general resolutions, depending on the starting wavelength of the grating; the longer the wavelength, the greater the grating dispersion .
+。 * Note: The above is only the conventional resolution, which depends on the starting wavelength of the grating; the longer the wavelength, the greater the dispersion of the grating .